When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Pros

-1. Flippable design offers two firmness options
+1. Flippable design offers two firmness options for growing bodies

-2. Foam layers excel at pressure relief
+2. Foam layers provide comfort and pressure relief for young sleepers

 • Cons